 Verification of input data and environmental information as well as the check of the LCA process was performed in course of a critical data review.
 The data review considered the following aspects:

-- · Check of the applied methods and the product model, - Inspection of technical documents (e.g. type approval documents, parts lists, supplier information, supplier information on secondary material content, measurement results, etc.) and - Check of input data (e.g. weights, materials, secondary material content, energy consumption, emissions, etc.)
+- · Check of the applied methods and the product model, - Inspection of technical documents (e.g. type approval documents, parts lists, supplier information, measurement results, etc.) and - .
+Check of LCA input data (e.g. weights, materials, energy consumption, emissions, etc.).